-One example of a mitochondria inhibitor currently developed by Rafael Pharmaceuticals is is CPI-613 (Ref.1, Ref.2).
+One other example of a mitochondria inhibitor currently developed by Rafael Pharmaceuticals is is CPI-613 (Ref.1, Ref.2).
 This drug is currently in clinical trials for various cancers, including pancreatic cancer (Ref.).
 Following results from previous trials, mitochondria inhibition approach looks very promising.
 For example, in one clinical trial CPI-613 was used in combination with bendamustine in patients with T-Cell Lymphoma, and exhibited a very good signal of efficacy with an 86 per cent Objective Response Rate (43 per cent Complete Response and 43 per cent Partial Response).
 (Ref.).

 Interestingly, the design of the trial in pancreatic cancer it’s not as I would expect.
 They give CPI-613 one day prior to chemotherapy (Ref.).
-However, as I discussed here (Ref.), it has been recently shown that mitochondria inhibitors are best given during the chemo day in order to increase chemo effectiveness, and in contrast to that, when given prior to chemo may lead to reduction of chemo effectiveness.
-(I will contact Rafael Pharmaceuticals and check that)
+However, as I discussed here (Ref.), it has been recently shown that mitochondria inhibitors are best given during the chemo day in order to increase chemo effectiveness.
+In contrast to that, when given prior to chemo they may lead to reduction of chemo effectiveness (I contacted Rafael Pharmaceuticals to check that but there was no response).

 Nevertheless, mitochondria inhibitor alone may not be enough to kill tumors, but as visible from the clinical trial cited above, when combined with other therapies, such as chemotherapy, radiation (but also new therapies including glycolysis inhibitors such as 2-dg, 3-BP, etc.), the results may be very relevant.

 We’ve had discussions on this website many times about the relevance of mitochondria inhibitor, so this subject may not be new for some.
 However, the results shown by CPI-613 are increasing our confidence in thsi approach, further supporting the need to consider mitochondria inhibitors when looking for a way to increase the chance of an effective treatment strategy.